DiogoRibeiro7/diogoribeiro7/README.md

 ## Hi there, I’m Diogo Ribeiro 👋
 **Senior Data Scientist • Mathematician • between United Kigdom and Portugal**

+> “Knowledge is knowing a tomato is a fruit; wisdom is not putting it in a fruit salad.”
+>
+> — Miles Kington

 <table>
   <tr>
     <td align="center">